Cheder: History

 Towards the end of the 18th century, the cheder system became a target of critique by members of Jewish orthodoxy as well as by supporters of the more liberal Haskala (Jewish Enlightenment).

 Orthodox critics argued that teachers were not sufficiently qualified.
 At that time, cheder teachers were paid so badly that many would have to supplement their incomes with menial tasks.
 It was fairly commonplace for a melamed to be a butcher, singer or even a gravedigger.
 It was also argued that some melameds would let pupils advance to the next level of learning too early because advanced pupils had to pay more money for their lessons.

 Critics committed to the ideals of the Haskala criticized the system as a whole, claiming it resulted in linguistic and spatial isolation for its students and therefore impeded the integration and emancipation of the Jews.
 They proposed additional lessons in the local language and a more secular vocational education.

-These ideas were put into practice at the end of the 18th century by German Jews who founded Reform schools or Freischulen ("free schools").
+These ideas were put into practice at the end of the 18th century by German Jews who founded Reform schools or Freischulen ('free schools').
 This and the introduction of compulsory education eventually led to the dissolution of the cheder system, at least in Germanophone countries, although it continued to exist in Eastern Europe until as recently as the Holocaust.

-At the break of the 19th and 20th centuries in the Russian Empire (which at that time incorporated considerable parts of Poland and Lithuania), cheder metukan חדר מתוקן or "improved cheders" were introduced by the Zionist movement.
+At the break of the 19th and 20th centuries in the Russian Empire (which at that time incorporated considerable parts of Poland and Lithuania), cheder metukan (חדר מתוקן) were introduced by the Zionist movement.

 21st century

-In more Modern Orthodox Jewish communities in the Diaspora, chadarim (plural of cheder) are sometimes attended outside normal school hours.
+In more Modern Orthodox Jewish communities in the diaspora, chadarim (plural of cheder) are sometimes attended outside normal school hours.
 There, Jewish children attending non-Jewish schools can pick up some rudimentary knowledge of the Jewish religion and traditions, learn how to read Hebrew and understand some basic Hebrew vocabulary.
-In these communities, regular attendance at cheder is often a prerequisite for boys being allowed to read a portion from the Torah for their bar-mitzva, and for girls to participate in a bat-mitzva ceremony that these communities might arrange for them.
+In these communities, regular attendance at cheder is often a prerequisite for boys being allowed to read a portion from the Torah for their bar mitzvah, and for girls to participate in a bat mitzvah ceremony that these communities might arrange for them.

-Conservative and Reform Jewish communities, which are generally secular and assimilated, might have a similar program, but are more relaxed with regards to what they teach.
+Conservative and Reform Jewish communities, which are generally secular and assimilated, might have a similar program, but are more relaxed with regard to what they teach.

-In more insular Diaspora Orthodox Jewish communities, cheder is a term used to mean a private primary day school where the emphasis is placed on religious study and a secondary emphasis is placed on secular knowledge which is also taught.
-These are increasingly popular within Haredi communities in Europe and America where a core curriculum is obligatory, so even Haredi (ultra-Orthodox) schools tend to offer a fairly broad if superficial secular education.
+In more insular diasporan Orthodox Jewish communities, cheder is a term used to mean a private primary day school where the emphasis is placed on religious study and a secondary emphasis is placed on secular knowledge which is also taught.
+These are increasingly popular within Haredi communities in Europe and America where a core curriculum is obligatory, so even Haredi schools tend to offer a fairly broad if superficial secular education.

 In Israel, where there is no legal core-curriculum, the distinction between school and cheder is rarely made, as most Haredi schools teach only a very rudimentary level of secular knowledge.